Medicaid & CHIP in United States Virgin Islands

 - The United States Virgin Islands was awarded $24.9 million for its Medicaid program in lieu of establishing a health marketplace.
 The United States Virgin Islands must exhaust its Affordable Care Act (section 2005) allotment prior to using these funds.

-Medicaid Standard Monthly Income Eligibility Level
+Medicaid and CHIP Standard Monthly Income Eligibility Levels as of April 2017.

 Monthly Medicaid Enrollment Data